-Jeremy Kerr is a professor of Biology at the University of Ottowa, specializing in conservation biology and biodiversity.
+Jeremy Kerr is a Professor of Biology at the University of Ottowa, specializing in conservation biology and biodiversity.

-Peter Dearden is a professor of Genetics and a researcher in the Laboratory for Evolution and Development at Otago University, where he specializes in evolution, development, and epigenetics.
+Peter Dearden is a Professor of Genetics and a researcher in the Laboratory for Evolution and Development at Otago University where he specializes in evolution, development, and epigenetics.

-Paulo de Souza is a professor and team leader at the Commonwealth Scientific and Industrial Research Organization in Australia, and the Global Initiative for Honey Bee Health.
+Paulo de Souza is a Professor and team leader at the Commonwealth Scientific and Industrial Research Organization in Australia and the Global Initiative for Honey Bee Health.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.